 I can offer integrative supervision to counsellors and students as well as those practicing in other caring professions.

-My own model of practice is based on the foundation of humanistic and person centred core conditions.
-I use psychodynamics to explore development, attachment, and family dynamics.
-I use systemic to explore the relationships clients grew up in, and the difficulties they are experiencing in their current relationships.
-I use cognitive methods to explore processes and goals, as well as humanistic, experiential, and the university of life!
+My integrated model of practice is based on a foundation of a strong therapeutic relationship that develops through our sessions.
+I use psychodynamic themes to explore development, attachment, and family dynamics.
+I use systemic to explore the rules and dynamics in the relationships clients grew up in, and the difficulties they are experiencing in their current relationships.
+I use cognitive methods to explore processes and goals, as well as humanistic and experiential strands to explore life, dreams, and the university of life!

-My areas of experience include working with addictions including alcohol, drugs, gambling, or porn, and the issues behind them; working with domestic abuse; dealing with the issues of change, loss, or terminal illness, and working with couples and relationship issues.
+My areas of experience include working with individuals and couples with relationship or other issues, working with addictions including alcohol, drugs, gambling, or porn, and the issues behind them; working with trauma and abuse; and dealing with the issues of change, loss, or terminal illness.

 I enjoy my supervision and get a lot out of it.
 It is a relational environment for me, a place for support, development and learning.
 In presenting my clients, I feel they are brought into the room, that they are understood, and they will be enriched by the process.
 My supervisor explores the client issues I present, and also explores the gaps in what I leave out.
-And while this may be conscious or subconscious, it is done for the client’s benefit, as well as my own awareness and development.
+Good supervision is done for the client’s benefit, as well as my own awareness and development.

 I think it is important to be able to work in whatever style suits the supervisee.
 In working with my supervisees, they present and discuss their client work, we explore what is going on for the client, as well as what the client may be bringing out in them.
-I try to develop an equal relationship in supervision, encouraging expression of your viewpoint, as well as having the integrity of speaking up when something needs scrutiny.
+I aim to develop an equal relationship in supervision, encouraging expression of your viewpoint, as well as having the congruence and right to challenge mine!

 So what sort of supervision would you get?
-It would be integrative, it would be respectful and confidential, it would be challenging and supportive, and it would be encouraging.
+It would be integrative but shaped to fit into your style of practice, it would be respectful and confidential, it would be challenging and supportive, and it would be human, fun, encouraging.

 Supervision rates are £45 per hour or £65 for 90 minutes.
 Hourly supervision for trainees is £30 for day time sessions and £35 for evenings.